 So many millions of women around the world, tens of thousands in my country, thousands in my city and, as it turned out, far more than I ever suspected right under my nose, are facing the same agonising journey as I was.
 We would all have given anything to be a mum, but still weren’t, for reasons extending far further than just pregnancy loss.

 In the end, I was super lucky: that’s all it was; luck.

 It’s hard because as I was saying to the husband, now I have what I have, I’d go through it again to get this beautiful little poppet.
 But you can’t ever guarantee that the end will be what you want it to be.
 As I say, we were lucky.
 Looking back, I wouldn’t change my past; if there was a giant pick ‘n’ mix for life, I couldn’t handpick what I have at the moment any better.
 I have met some incredible mums along the way, three of whom are my rock, who ‘get’ where I’ve come from despite not seeing this side for themselves.
 And I’ve met mums who know it all too well, and we have that knowing nod and smile to each other.

 It’s a horrendous cliche (ugh, I hate cliches) but what a difference a year makes.

-And no matter how hard it gets, how tired I am, how drained I may be, being a mum will never be as exhausting, as emotionally torrid, as not being a mum, when it’s all you ever want.
+And no matter how hard it gets, how tired I am, how drained I may be, being a mum will never be as exhausting, as emotionally torrid, as utterly soul-destroying as not being a mum, when it’s all you ever want.
 I won’t forget how it felt.